department-of-veterans-affairs/va.gov-team/platform/engineering/flag-for-manual-review.md

 The script will:

-- Diff the current PR branch against master
+- Diff the current PR branch against main
   - `octokit.pulls.get(...)` will be used with a [custom media type](https://developer.github.com/v3/pulls/#custom-media-types) format of `diff`
 - Loop through the diff output and mark any additions with the filename and position in the diff
 - Search the processed diff for occurrences of anything that should warrant a manual review